Tropical cyclones in 2015: North Atlantic Ocean

 The season was the last of three consecutive below-average Atlantic hurricane seasons.
 It was a slightly below average season in which twelve tropical cyclones formed.
 Eleven of the twelve designated cyclones attained tropical storm status.
 Of the eight tropical storms, four reached at least Category 1 hurricane intensity.
 The 2015 season extended the period without major hurricane landfalls in the United States to ten years, with the last such system being Hurricane Wilma in 2005.
 The lack of activity was primarily attributed to an atmospheric circulation that favored dry, sinking air over low latitudes to the west of 40°W and westerly wind shear enhanced by El Niño.
 A few notable events occurred during the season.
-Ana was the first tropical cyclone to form in the off-season since 2012.
+Ana was the first tropical cyclone to form in the off-season since Beryl in 2012.
 Erika became only the second storm in the satellite era to be retired without reaching hurricane strength (Tropical Storm Allison was the first) and only the third to be retired without having made landfall (Hurricanes Klaus and Fabian were the first and second, respectively).
 Fred was one of the easternmost tropical storms recorded and made landfall in Cape Verde as a Category 1 hurricane, becoming the first hurricane to strike that country since 1892.
 Joaquin was the most intense storm of non-tropical origin in the satellite era and the strongest to affect the Bahamas in October since 1866.
 The tropical cyclones of this season caused 89 deaths and at least $731.8 million in damage.
 The Atlantic hurricane season officially ended on November 30, 2015.

 Tropical cyclogenesis began early, with Ana developing on May 8, over three weeks prior to the official beginning of the season and far ahead of the long-term climatological average of July 9.
 The month of June featured one tropical cyclone, Bill, which formed on June 16.
 Claudette, the only system in the month of July, developed on July 13.
 The rate of tropical cyclogenesis increased in August, though no storms developed in the first half of the month.
 Danny, the season's first major hurricane, formed on August 16, followed by Erika on August 24, and Fred on August 30.
 September, which is the climatological peak of hurricane season, featured five additional tropical cyclones – Grace, Henri, Tropical Depression Nine, Ida, and Joaquin.
 The most intense storm of the season was Joaquin, which peaked as a strong Category 4 hurricane with maximum sustained winds of 155 mph, just short of Category 5 on the Saffir–Simpson hurricane wind scale.
 Joaquin lasted into October, though no other systems developed that month.
 The season's final cyclone, Kate, developed on November 8 and became extratropical on November 11.
 The season's activity was reflected with an Accumulated Cyclone Energy (ACE) rating of 63, which was well below the 1981–2010 median of 92.